jaydenw603/OpenLANE_sky_130/README.md

 ### Cell Design Flow:
 The series of steps required to design a cell.
 They are separated into 3 steps (Inputs, Design Steps, Outputs)
 - Inputs: PDKS (process design kits) that are given by the foundry give design rules, SPICE model parameters (Threshold, linear regions, and saturation region equations, etc).
-The user also gets to customize some things, such as cell height, width, supply voltage, etc.
+The user also gets to customize some things, such as cell height, width, supply voltage, pin location, and drawn gate length.
--
+- Design Steps:
+    - Circuit Design: Design the circuit function based on the design requirements established by the inputs.
+They are generally done with SPICE simulations
+    - Layout Design: Using the inputs, you now must design the library cell.
+Arrange the design using Euler's path and a sticky diagram to produce the best layout.
+In OpenLANE, this can be done with the magic tool.
+    - Characterization: Helps get the timing, power, and noise information.
+        1. Start by reading the model file from the foundry
+        2. Read the extracted SPICE netlist
+        3. Recognize the behavior of the buffers
+        4. Read the subcircuit
+        5. Attach the necessary power supplies
+        6. Apply the stimulus(input signals to test behavior)
+        7. Supply the necessary output capacitance
+        8. Supply the necessary simulation commands Feed all of these steps into a Characterization software called GUNA, which outputs timing, power, and noise .libs.